BishalMondal07/Third-Umpire-Decision-Review-Kit/README.md

 	Prev_Fast : Shows the previous frame after skipping 25 frames Prev_Slow : Shows the previous frame after skipping 2 frames The result buttons are also given on tkinter window, which first shows the name of Sponser and then shows the Decision given by the Umpire.
-Note: The file should named as clip in mp4 format
+Note: The file should named as "clip" in mp4 format